Navneethreddy/BI-Projects/README.md

 Result: Comprehensive dashboard displaying overall business performance metrics such as sales, profit, orders, customers, and top-performing products.
 Dashboard for inventory management, including warehouse inventory, customer orders, and storage costs.
 Dashboard for shipping management, offering insights into orders, locations, timing, and any shipping delays.

+C)Water Utilization Analysis
+The Project was taken to get a visual understanding of how the world population is using the available water sources in terms of long-term sustainability.